Antovex/CICD-pipeline-project/README.md

 15. Go to the jenkins website and create a new Freestyle project and select “**Source Code Management**” as “git” and add your newly made public repo url.
 Finally Save it.

-16. Go to Dashboard > Manage Jenkins > Configuration
+16. <p>Go to Dashboard > Manage Jenkins > Configuration<br>
-    and scroll to the end and click “Add SSH server” Add 2 servers, 1 is Jenkins with Private IP and Ansible with private IP.
+    and scroll to the end and click “Add SSH server”<br>
+    Add 2 servers, 1 is Jenkins with Private IP and Ansible with private IP.<br>
-    NOTE: Add Username as “root” and click on “Advance” and check “**Use password authentication, or use a different key**” and set the password that you used while creating new password.
+    NOTE: Add Username as “root” and click on “Advance” and check “**Use password authentication, or use a different key**” and set the password that you used while creating new password.</p>

 ## Project Demo